State health officials looking for more medical equipment to combat coronavirus

 Erika Henry, of DOH, said “resource shortages are concerning” for both equipment and qualified staff.
 DOH has been requesting items from the Strategic National Stockpile.

-Earlier on Tuesday, Gov. Jay Inslee announced federal officials would reprioritize how that stockpile is doled out to states.
+Earlier Tuesday, Gov. Jay Inslee announced federal officials would reprioritize how that stockpile is doled out to states.
 Inslee said the move would help Washington get more supplies like gloves and masks to combat the COVID-19 outbreak.

 DOH is also looking at acquiring additional ventilators that can treat both COVID-19 patients and patients with other illnesses, Henry said.